kartonfarkas/api_docs/source/suite/get_started/authentication.rst

  1. Get a randomly generated 16 byte Nonce formatted as 32 hexadecimal characters.
  2. Get the current Created timestamp in ISO8601 format.
- 3. Concatenate the following three values in this order: nonce, timestamp, secretKey.
+ 3. Concatenate the following three values in this order: nonce, timestamp, secret.
  4. Calculate the SHA1 hash value of the concatenated string, and make sure this value is in hexadecimal format!
 Some languages, like PHP, output hexadecimal hash by default.
 You may need to use special methods to obtain hexadecimal hashes in different languages or even convert byte to hex values by hand (see the